Pool56/Climate-Witness-Chain-/README.md

 ## Project summary
 Our project focuses on aiding people who are affected by climate change such as asthmatic people.
-We are creating learning materials in the form of powerpoints for either doctors, pharmacists or climate scientists who are not conversant to IBM technologies such as Watsonx.ai, Watsonx.
+The project involves use of data from IBM's ESG applications such as the Environmental Intelligence Suite so as to enable doctors and pharmacists to make informed decisions about the how their medications would perform in hostile climates such as regions with high temperature.
+We are creating learning materials in the form of powerpoints for either doctors, pharmacists or climate scientists such as water engineers  who are not conversant to IBM technologies such as Watsonx.ai, Watsonx.
 Assistant and Watsonx.
 Orchestate.
 The information is derived from courses in the IBM SkillsBuild.

 ### The issue we are hoping to solve
 The problem  being addressed is people with medical conditions such as asthma are severely impacted by climate change specifically regarding elevated  temperature and high amounts of carbon emission.
 Their are medications which have been designed to treat various conditions however, some medications do not work effectively due to hostile climatic conditions.